 The book is made up of four parts.

-"New Psalms" are lyrical poems that explore the existential questions of human life, and are inspired by the Book of Psalms in the Bible.
+"New Psalms" are lyrical poems that explore the existential questions of human life, and are similar to and somewhat inspired by the Book of Psalms in the Bible.
+They are concerned with the core philosophical questions that are at the heart of human life.

-"Manifesto" is similar to "New Psalms" but the poems are a bit more assertive, aggressive, and perhaps with a sharper edge to them.
+"Manifesto" is similar to "New Psalms" but the poems are a bit more assertive and aggressive, looking into the same themes but with a sharper edge to them.